- Breastfeeding 101 illustrates the basics in understanding breastfeeding.

 - A breastfeeding Mom uses about an extra 500 calories a day to keep up with the demands of producing milk.

-Having a basic understanding about breastmilk, breastfeeding and your breastfed baby will help you enjoy every moment that you’re nourishing and nurturing your baby.
+When you have a basic understanding about the important qualities of breastmilk, breastfeeding and your breastfed baby will help you enjoy every moment, knowing that you’re nourishing and nurturing your baby in the best way possible.
+Here are some breastfeeding 101 important facts and helpful tips.

-Colostrum, also referred to as first milk, has more benefits than most people realize.
-Your very first drops of colostrum are providing a boost to building a strong immune system for your baby.
-Each feeding over the next 3 to 5 days will be rich in proteins, vitamins, prebiotics and special fatty acids, especially suited for a newborn.
-Colostrum is a yellowish or creamy color and thicker than the “next milk”.
+Understanding breastfeeding includes understanding the different stages of breastmilk.
+Colostrum, also referred to as "first milk," has more benefits than most people realize.
+After giving birth, your very first drops of colostrum are providing a boost to building a strong immune system for your baby.
+Each feeding over the next 3 to 5 days will be rich in proteins, vitamins, prebiotics and special fatty acids, especially suited for your newborn.
+Colostrum is a yellowish or creamy color and thicker than the “transitional milk”.

 Planning ahead with a few comfortable positions will make breastfeeding more enjoyable for the both of you.